hierarchy-orbit/phoenix-tokenization/README.md

     PST Escrow - keep PHNX tokens in escrow contract within ERC-1484 of issuer, until offering is closed, release back to ERC-1484 wallet ID of subscriber from escrow if conditions in legal contract aren’t met

-    Subscription - use the Snowflake Subscription task to create a framework for payments and recurring subscriptions to a securitization
+    Subscription - use the PhoenixIdentity Subscription task to create a framework for payments and recurring subscriptions to a securitization

-    Authenticate - use Phoenix Raindrop to authenticate issuance, purchase/sale, transfer
+    Authenticate - use Phoenix PhoenixAuthentication to authenticate issuance, purchase/sale, transfer

     Carried Interest - calculate carried interest based on the Interest Smart Contract utility function (link when posted)

     Interest Payout - payout carried interest/management fee to token issuer on a set schedule to defined wallet IDs on the whitelist

-    Dividend Payout - payout dividend from admin pro-rata to Snowflake wallet holders in PHNX
+    Dividend Payout - payout dividend from admin pro-rata to PhoenixIdentity wallet holders in PHNX